 Wheat production in Afghanistan is closely subject to precipitation circumstances of the year.
-Given the high uncertainty of spring rainfall and the concomitant variability of yield from the rainfed areas, output from irrigated lands is considered to be the substantial source of wheat domestic supply in the country.
+Given high uncertainty of spring rainfall and the concomitant variability of yield from the rain-fed areas, output from the irrigated lands is considered as the main source of wheat domestic supply in the country.
 A study carried out by Rajiv et al (2011) argues that in a normal year, nearly 45 percent of land allocated for wheat production is brought under irrigation which contributes to roughly 70 percent of national wheat production while the remaining 55 percent of the area highly depends on spring rainfall and accounts for the rest 30 percent of the domestic wheat supply.

-Wheat production in Afghanistan faces a number of natural calamities and man-induced challenges leading to its poor functionality.
-Thus, as a result of highly similar and mutually inclusive feedbacks of wheat farmers on the challenges, we came up with factor analysis application so that we can categorize the hindrances (symptoms) into cognate bunches.
-Table 1 shows that there are five major common factors (invisible factors) from which the challenges arise.
+Wheat production in Afghanistan faces a number of natural calamities and man-induced challenges leading to its poor functionality in terms of both quantity and quality.
+Thus, since we got too many similar and mutually inclusive feedbacks from wheat farmers during our interviews and discussions, we came up with factor analysis application so that we can categorize these challenges (symptoms) into bunches of the same root, thereby, discovering the key underlying common factors (invisible factors) inducing these hindrances.
+Table 1 shows that there are five major common factors from which these challenges arise.